 - 2.1.
 Section 11 of The Children's Act 2004 states that all organisations who work with children and young people should ensure that they have effective arrangements in place to safeguard and promote their welfare. - 2.2.
-Intercom will ensure that all staff and volunteers: - are aware of their responsibility to make sure adults are not at risk of harm. - have read and signed this Safeguarding Children and Young People Policy and are aware of their responsibilities in safeguarding those at risk. - know that any concerns must discussed with either Andy Hunt (CEO and Safeguarding Lead), Julia Boas (Deputy Director and Deputy Safeguarding Lead) or Helen Casson (Safeguarding Trustee). - 2.3.
-In addition, Intercom will ensure that all staff and volunteers who come into contact with service users: - have achieved at least level 2 safeguarding training, refreshed every 2 years. - have appropriate reference checks and enhanced DBS checked as part of the recruitment process.

-2.4.
-All Staff are responsible for:
+Intercom will ensure that all staff and volunteers: - are aware of their responsibility to make sure children and young people are not at risk of harm. - have read and signed this Safeguarding Children and Young People Policy and are aware of their responsibilities in safeguarding those at risk. - know that any concerns must discussed with either their Line Manager, CEO and Safeguarding Lead, Operations Manager or Safeguarding Trustee. - 2.3.
+In addition, Intercom will ensure that all staff and volunteers who come into contact with service users: - have achieved at least level 2 safeguarding training, refreshed every 2 years. - have appropriate reference checks and enhanced DBS checked as part of the recruitment process. - 2.4.
+All Staff are responsible for: - Remaining alert at all times to the possibility of abuse. - Working collaboratively with other agencies to safeguard and protect the health and well-being of people who use services. - Recognising the impact of diversity, beliefs & values of people. - Appropriate record keeping and management.

-- Remaining alert at all times to the possibility of abuse. - Working collaboratively with other agencies to safeguard and protect the health and well-being of people who use services. - Recognising the impact of diversity, beliefs & values of people. - Appropriate record keeping and management. - Discussing any concern about the health and well-being of an adult at risk with the Deputy Director, CEO or Safeguarding Trustee. - Following safeguarding policies and best practice. - Contributing to actions required including information sharing and attending meetings.
+- Discussing any concern about the health and well-being of a child or an adult at risk with their Line Manager, CEO and Safeguarding Lead, Operations Manager or Safeguarding Trustee. - Following safeguarding policies and best practice. - Contributing to actions required including multi-agency working, information sharing and attending meetings.